- The latest mobile app technology is turning smartphone users into smart shoppers.

 Mobile shopping doesn't just mean visiting a retailer's website and making purchases on a mobile phone.
 Today, the latest mobile app technology is turning smartphone users into smart shoppers as well.
-Here are five apps that are on the forefront of technology and shopping.
+Here are six apps that are at the forefront of technology and shopping.

-Visual search, which uses recognition technology to make finding products on a mobile phone easier than ever, is one technology that's changing how we shop.
+Visual search, which uses recognition technology to make it easy to find products on a mobile phone, is one technology that's changing how we shop.
 CamFind is one of those apps.
 It is free on both Android and iOS.

 Using mobile visual search, CamFind makes it easy for shoppers to find more information about an item and where they can buy it.
 For instance, users can simply take a picture of an item, and the app identifies the product and tells users where they can find the best deal.

-CamFind's interface gives price comparisons, and information on any item that's photographed.
-This is extremely important when it comes to doing research before purchasing technology, such as televisions.
-CamFind allows people to simply take a picture of a product to determine if they are getting the best deal in the store.
+CamFind's interface gives price comparisons, as well as information on any item that's photographed.
+This information is particularly helpful for big technology purchases, such as televisions.
+CamFind allows you to simply take a picture of a product to determine if you are getting the best deal.

 ShopSavvy is a free app for iOS or Android.
-It lets you scan any barcode or search for any product and instantly find out who offers the best price.
-It scans millions of products from some 40,000 stores, including Amazon, Macy's, Target, Best Buy, Walmart and Newegg.
+It lets you scan any barcode or search for any product and instantly find out which retailer offers the best price.
+The app scans millions of products from some 40,000 stores, including Amazon, Macy's, Target, Best Buy, Walmart and Newegg.

-Some of those stores let you buy through the ShopSavvy app and earn 20 percent cash back when you do.
+Some of those stores let you buy through the ShopSavvy app and earn 20% cash back when you do.
 Other features include the ability to save and track your favorite products' prices.
-You can send yourself an email with what you've searched for purchasing later, or you can create wish lists and shopping lists.
+You can send yourself an email with what you've searched for so you can purchase the product later, as well as create wish lists and shopping lists.

-Android Pay and Apple Pay are both digital wallets.
-You can have Google's version on Android for free, but Passbook is part of the iPhone's preloaded ecosystem.
+Android Pay and Apple Pay are examples of digital wallets.
+You can have Google's version on Android for free, but Apple Pay and Apple Wallet are part of the iPhone's preloaded ecosystem.
 Digital wallets store your various credit and bank cards, and encrypt your data.
 You can then just wave your phone in front of the contactless checkout counter.

 Android Pay is accepted at millions of stores, including Best Buy, JetBlue, Macy's, Petco, Subway and Walgreens.
-It can connect to your loyalty cards for Walgreens and Coca-Cola so you still earn rewards points.
+It also can connect to your loyalty cards for brands such as Walgreens and Coca-Cola, so you still earn rewards points.
 At some outlets, such as Jet.com, you can get special discounts for using Android Pay.

-Apple Pay is also accepted at millions of stores, including Ace Hardware, Barneys, Crate and Barrel, Food Locker, Office Depot, and Staples.
+Apple Pay is also accepted at millions of stores, including Ace Hardware, Barneys, Crate and Barrel, Foot Locker, Office Depot and Staples.
 You can also use Apple Pay to donate to a variety of charities, such as UNICEF and Feeding America.